loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 == Transformations <Transformations>

 So far we have only seen #ln as a lambda calculus.
-In this section we go into the necessary transformations made to types, values, and commands, to turn
+In this section we go into the necessary transformations made to types, values, and commands, to map
-#ln into a sublanguage which can then be mapped to assembly.
+#ln terms into a sublanguage which we then translate to assembly.

 The first three phases of the #ln compiler are:
 + Linear closure conversion: makes pointers to stacks explicit (@LinearClosureConversion)